rodneygauna/csci-130-linux-fundamentals/Week 17/lecture-notes.md

 ## Copy files between local and remote machines: rsync and scp

 It's important to know how to transfer files between your local machine and a remote server.
-Two common tools for this purpose are `scp` (secure copy) and `rsync`.
+Two common tools for this purpose are `scp` (secure copy) and `rsync` (remote sync).

 `rsync` is a powerful tool that allows you to synchronize files and directories between two locations over a secure SSH connection.
 It only transfers the differences between the source and destination, making it efficient for large file transfers.